What's new

 Decision Insights supports new aggregation types

 The Variance and Standard deviation aggregations provide statistical measures of data dispersion.
-They help you understand how much numeric values vary from their average, providing additional analytical context beyond basic aggregations such as Sum or Average.
+They help you understand how much numeric values vary from their average, providing extra analytical context beyond basic aggregations such as Sum or Average.
 Learn more icon Learn more

 Learn how to use Decision Intelligence